-"Conservative Buzzsaw" Templeton introduces Wilkins as "the hammer" - South Carolina Radio Network
+Billing herself a 'Conservative Buzzsaw,' Templeton introduces Wilkins as 'The Hammer' - South Carolina Radio Network

-Republican candidate for governor Catherine Templeton toured South Carolina Tuesday to introduce her running mate, Upstate solicitor Walt Wilkins.
+Republican candidate for governor Catherine Templeton toured South Carolina on Tuesday to introduce her new running mate, 13th Circuit Solicitor Walt Wilkins.

-“Two of our state’s top problems are corruption and crime,” Templeton said at the announcement at her campaign office in West Columbia.
+“Two of our state’s top problems are corruption and crime,” Templeton said to reporters at her campaign office in West Columbia.
 “Walt’s wheelhouse is all of the very important things that keep us safe in South Carolina, and we’re going to work in partnership on those things.”

-The 44-year-old Wilkins is a Greenville native who previously served as Assistant U.S. Attorney and U.S. Attorney for the District of South Carolina before being elected Thirteenth District Solicitor.
+The 44-year-old Wilkins is a Greenville native who previously served as Assistant U.S. Attorney and U.S. Attorney for the District of South Carolina before being elected solicitor for the Greenville area.
 Wilkins’ career includes prosecutions that led to convictions of gang members, potential terrorists and illegal immigrants.

 “I have dedicated my life to serving the citizens of South Carolina,” Wilkins said.
 “I’ve been fighting corruption.
 I’ve been fighting crime for over a decade now and what we need is somebody who can go to Columbia, who owes nobody anything and can go in there and clean house and can operate and govern for the people of South Carolina.”